MrPrimate/ddb-meta-data/modules/wdh/README.md

 Take a mad romp through the wards of Waterdeep as you uncover a villainous plot involving some of the city’s most influential figures.
 A grand urban caper awaits you.
 Pit your skill and bravado against villains the likes of which you’ve never faced before, and let the dragon hunt begin!

-• Add **59 forgotten monsters** to use in the Encounter Builder to create & run organized battles for your party<br>

-• Steal **12 new magical items** and discover what they do with a click of your character sheet<br>

-• Play **a unique game each time you play** \--the game’s villains and story change with each session<br>
+• Play **a unique game each time you play** \--the game’s villains and story change with each session

 • **Rollable tables**, **detailed maps**, and **a wealth of stats** to help dungeon masters run this **256-page adventure**

-More in the Forgotten Realms:<br>
+More in the Forgotten Realms:

 \- Tasha's Cauldron of Everything